All Episodes

 Joe Lieberman was rejected many years ago by the Democratic Party.

-Um, this was that's probably the first bit of anecdotal evidence where the party was headed, and but you've never seen an embrace of these radical views.
+That's probably the first bit of anecdotal evidence where the party was headed.

-I mean, they're not even look for all the people that might be convinced that everything free-free-free is a good thing.
+I mean, they're not even look for all the people that might be convinced that everything free, free, free is a good thing.

 Just ask yourself, how did they do with Obamacare?

-Ask yourself all of these liberal cities run by liberal democratic mayors for decades, liberal democratic governors for decades.
+Ask yourself, all of these liberal cities run by liberal Democratic mayors for decades, liberal Democratic governors for decades, how well have they done with your child's education?

-There are some good school districts in every state, but in most cities in America, you have seen epic failure because of the unholy alliance with these liberal democratic socialists and the teachers' unions that help them get elected every two, four years.
+There are some good school districts in every state, but in most cities in America, you have seen epic failure because of the unholy alliance with these liberal Democratic socialists and the teachers' unions that help them get elected every two, four years.

 You're absolutely right.